its-kumar-yash/library-admin-dashboard/README.md

 ## Demo Video
 [Click Here](https://drive.google.com/file/d/1LY0FXOk9ZYONGdU4ORF8JQXnGkp5i5Bu/view?usp=sharing)

+PS.
+Please wait for 5 to 10 min for API to load content.

 ## Introduction
 The Book Records Dashboard is a web application designed to manage and display information about books.
 It allows users to view, sort, edit, and download book records stored in a database.
 The application provides features such as pagination, sorting, searching, and exporting data to CSV format.